kjkoster/stability-preserving-pid-autotuner/readme.md

 There is another reason for continuous tuning.
 As a system ages, its behaviour may change over time.
 Materials wear and components may be swapped out for equivalent, but not identical, replacements.
-In an ideal world, all PID controllers on systems would be periodically retuned to compensate for changes in response of systems.
+In an ideal world, all PID controllers on systems would be periodically re-tuned to compensate for changes in response of systems.
 If not periodically, then at least they should be retuned whenever components are replaced.
 In practice this rarely happens.
 Even the initial tuning is often done quickly and conservatively.
-A PID controller with a fixed set of parameters is not equipped to adapt to this.
+A PID controller with a fixed set of parameters is not equipped to adapt to change in the plant's behaviour.

 This project explores a safe, stability-preserving, Reinforcement Learning (RL) based automatic PID controller tuning mechanism.
 The work of this project is